bNobo/wind-forecast-api/README.md

 I made it for my own usage so if you want to use it you'll have to adapt code a little bit.
 For instance, the forecast concerns only tomorrow in Montpellier (France) city.

-I have written an article on [dev.to](https://dev.to/___bn___/free-certified-ssl-certificate-in-asp-net-5-kestrel-application-kgn) which explains how to set it up.
+I have written an article on [dev.to](https://dev.to/___bn___/free-certified-ssl-certificate-in-asp-net-5-kestrel-application-kgn) which explains how to set it up if you want to host the website by yourself.

-If you want to test the live site, navigate to https://boncocotier.duckdns.org
+If you want to test the live site, navigate to https://www.boncocotier.fr

 If you're only interested in push notifications handling you should have a look to classes in [services folder](./Services)